Navigation Bar

 KB4230450: If you use Internet Explorer 8, this update adds the checkboxes to enable TLS 1.2 in browser settings.

-Phase 3: Enable TLS 1.2 in the Registry
+Step 3: Enable TLS 1.2 in the Registry

 After installing the updates, you must explicitly tell Windows to use the new protocols.